Bernie Sanders on Economic Inequality

 The bottom 90 percent make $29,840 on average, but other reports based on the U.S. Census show that 40 percent of individuals make less than $20,000 annually, and 30 percent of families live on less than $40,000 a year.
 Learn more about where Bernie stands on issues affecting working Americans at the Working People page.

 “If you have seen a massive transfer of wealth from the middle class to the top one-tenth of 1 percent, you know what, we’ve got to transfer that back if we’re going to have a vibrant middle class.
 And you do that in a lot of ways.
-Certainly one way is tax policy.” —Bernie Sanders
+Certainly one way is tax policy.” — Bernie Sanders, 2015

-Bernie has many ideas, but here are some major planks of his plan for more equitable taxation:
+Bernie has many ideas, but here are some major parts of his plan for fairer taxation: